 Sign up at Gimbl!

 Once you’re set up with a stream, sign up to Gimbl to start monetizing your content from day 1.
-Streaming platforms themselves will have a number of conditions that need to be met to start earning revenue on their platforms.
-With Gimbl, you’ll start as soon as your Streamr profile is approved once we launch in Autumn.
+Streaming platforms like Twitch or Youtube will have a number of conditions that need to be met to start earning revenue on their platforms.
+With Gimbl, live stream monetization is possible from day one.